 JBIC provides loans in cofinancing with other financial institutions (usually the loan applicant's bank(s)) to meet the client's financial needs.

 The loan amount is usually determined based on the OECD Arrangement.
 In principle, the loan amount should not exceed the value of an export contract or technical service contract and excludes down payment.
-While export loans, in principle, do not apply to local costs, such costs may be covered, fully or partially, provided that their amount does not exceed down payment (as well as 15% of the export contract value).
+While export loans, in principle, do not apply to local costs, such costs may be covered, fully or partially, based on the provisions of the OECD Arrangement.

 Export loans cover, in principle, 50-60% of goods and services exported.
 A loan applicant should make an inquiry at the relevant loan department for specific loan conditions.